Nachiyarr/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+#  Ex :1 Mean and variance of a discrete  distribution
-# Ex :1

 # Date:25-8-23
 # Aim :